Emmanuel-Munubi/Emmanuel-Munubi/README.md

 ### Hi There , I'm Emmanuel  👋

-- 🌱 I’m currently learning Java
+- 🌱 I’m currently working on angular and firebase
 - ⚡ Fun fact: I love listening to Kenyan Sauti Sol and Sol generation music